Thanks to Derek James for his excellent article in the Eastern Daily Press on 10th April 2021 about our Water Mills Marshes book.

-Under our Heritage Lottery Funded project – Recording the stories of former Colman employees we collected many interesting stories about this internationally known Norwich business, now owned by Unilever, the earliest being the tale of a young teenager who worked there in 1935.
-The stories have been posted in the Colman’s section and the book entitled Colman’s of Norwich.
-Stories of Former Employees 1935-1995 is available in local bookshops or directly from us.
+Under our Heritage Lottery Funded project – Recording the stories of former Colman employees we collected many interesting stories about this internationally known Norwich business – now owned by Unilever – the earliest being the tale of a young teenager who worked there in 1935.
+The stories have been posted in the Colman’s section and the book entitled Colman’s of Norwich: Stories of Former Employees 1935-1995 is available in local bookshops or directly from WISEArchive.

 Norfolk County Pensioners

 We participated again at the annual Norfolk County Pension Fund forum held at the Airport Holiday Inn Hotel, Norwich and at Great Yarmouth Racecourse.
-We heard fascinating tales from many pensioners we met there, and some of them will be on the website during the next few months.
+We heard fascinating tales from many pensioners we met there, and many of them are on the website.
 It was gratifying for us that several people who have already contributed to the archive came up to chat.